KomalVarma17/MachineLearning/README.md

 5. Prediction and Results:
 - Processed test data using the same preprocessing steps and generated predictions for submission, ensuring consistency and accuracy in the results.

 This project successfully automated the project approval prediction process, enhancing operational efficiency for the EducationFirst platform.
-By applying machine learning techniques and thorough data analysis, I developed a model that improves the accuracy and efficiency of project approvals.
+By applying machine learning techniques and thorough data analysis,  developed a model that improves the accuracy and efficiency of project approvals.
 This experience demonstrates my ability to handle complex data tasks and apply machine learning solutions to real-world problems.